 - There is a conversion of choice agricultural land to nonagricultural use, or impairment of the agricultural productivity of agricultural land; - The amount of agricultural land in the County is substantially reduced; or - Agricultural uses are subjected to impacts from adjacent incompatible land uses. - a.
-Farmland Mapping and Monitoring Program: The site is not located within an Agricultural District nor is it on any identified Prime Farmland, Unique Farmland, or Farmland of Statewide Importance.
+Farmland Mapping and Monitoring Program: The site is not zoned for agricultural use or located within an Agricultural District.
+The project also does not include a change to the current use from agriculture or convert farmland to another land use.
 There would be no impact. - b.
 Agricultural Uses: The property is not located within a Williamson Act Contract, nor is it adjacent to lands under a contract.
 There would be no impact. - c-d.
 Loss of Forest land or Conversion of Forest land: The site is not designated as Timberland Preserve Zone (TPZ) or other forestland according to the General Plan and Zoning Ordinance.
-There would be no impact. - e.
-Conversion of Prime Farmland or Forest Land: The project is not within an agricultural district or located on forest land and would not convert farmland or forest land to non-agriculture use.
+The project would remove one blue oak tree, comprising 0.062 acre of oak canopy, near the driveway connection to Starbuck Road.
+Impacts would be less than significant. - e.
+Conversion of Prime Farmland or Forest Land: The project is not within an agricultural district or located on forest land and would not convert farmland or forest land to non-agricultural use.
 There would be no impact.